Delivers high-quality foam

-To get started with the Nespresso milk frother for the very first time, the user needs to clean all of its parts per the instruction manual’s recommendations.
-Once clean and dry, we placed the carafe on the base.
-Next, we inserted the whisk in the carafe and filled it with milk at one of the two “Max” level marks.
-There are two “Max” level marks: one for milk froth preparations (120 milliliters) and the other for hot milk (240 milliliters).
-We put the lid securely on the carafe and then plugged it into an outlet.
+To get started with the Nespresso milk frother, we cleaned all parts per the instruction manual.
+Once clean and dry, we placed the chrome jug on the base.
+Next, we inserted the whisk into the jug and filled it with milk at one of the two “Max” level marks.
+There are two “Max” level marks: one for milk froth preparations (120 milliliters or 4 ounces) and the other for hot milk (240 milliliters or 8 ounces).
+We put the lid securely on the jug and then plugged it into an outlet.

 It’s one of the pricier milk frothers on the market and likely more targeted toward the more advanced home barista.

-The buttons illuminated, meaning it’s ready for use.
+When the buttons light up, that means the frother is ready for use.
 We pressed the button for our milk preparation.
-The button should start to blink and continue through preparation.
+The button should start to blink and continue through until preparation finishes.
 Once the milk is ready, the button light will remain steady, and the milk is ready to drink.

 Performance: A variety of options for frothing

 One thing is for certain: The Nespresso frother makes high-quality foam.
-It also provides a couple of foam-density options, which makes this product even more alluring to the coffee-lover.
-We found that the froth it makes when the “Latte Macchiato” button is pressed was velvety smooth and dense.
+It also provides a couple of foam-density options, making this product even more alluring to the coffee-lover.
+When pressing the “Latte Macchiato” button, we found that the froth was velvety smooth and dense.
 It was perfectly suited for making a hot latte.
 As for the “Cappuccino” button, it makes a more airy type of foam that we were able to dollop on top of our cappuccino drinks.
 It also makes hot milk using the “Hot Milk” button for something like hot cocoa, and there is also a “Cold Macchiato” button, used for making a cool, dense froth.

 One thing is for certain: The Nespresso frother makes high-quality foam.

 We also loved that this kitchen gadget is automatic.
-Upon the touch of a button, it starts preparing the milk and then stops automatically when ready to serve.
-To make hot or cold milk froth, it takes about 80 seconds.
+Upon touching a button, it starts preparing the milk and then stops automatically when ready to serve.
+To make hot or cold milk froth takes about 80 seconds.
 To make hot milk, it takes about 150 seconds.
-Though it is automatic, the user can also stop it at any time by pressing the same button used to start it.
+Though it is automatic, the user can also stop it by pressing the same button used to start it.

-The Nespresso frother has a maximum capacity of 120 milliliters for milk froth preparation and 240 milliliters for hot milk preparation.
-This amount worked out well for making one to two beverages, which is all that we needed it for.
+The Nespresso frother has a maximum capacity of 120 milliliters (4 ounces) for milk froth preparation and 240 milliliters (8 ounces) for hot milk preparation.
+This amount worked out well for making one to two beverages, which is exactly what we needed.

 Ease of Cleaning: Dishwasher-safe

 One of the best features of the Nespresso milk frother is that all of the parts are dishwasher-safe except the base.
 This makes cleanup a lot more doable and encourages the use of this frother on a more frequent basis than a frother that needs to be washed by hand.
-The instruction manual does advise that the frother and its parts be washed after every use.
+The instruction manual does recommend washing the frother and its parts after every use.

 One of the best features of the Nespresso milk frother is that all of the parts are dishwasher-safe except the base.

-To properly clean this frother, remove the carafe from the base, remove the seal from the lid, remove the whisk from the carafe, and remove the spring from the whisk.
-Once all of the pieces have been disassembled, they can all (not including the base) either be hand-washed with warm, soapy water or placed in the dishwasher at a maximum of 158 degrees.
-Be careful not to submerge the carafe nor the base in water, as it can cause damage.
-Also, make sure that the bottom of the carafe is dry before placing it on top of the base before usage.
+To properly clean this frother, remove the Aeroccino4 jug from the base, along with the seal, whisk, and spring.
+Once you've disassembled all the pieces, hand-wash everything (except the base) with warm, soapy water.
+You can also place the frother in the dishwasher at a maximum of 158 degrees.
+Be careful not to submerge the jug or the base in water, as it can cause damage.
+Also, make sure that the jug's bottom is dry before placing it on top of its base.

 Price: A costly item